wp-plugins/cm-ad-changer/readme.txt

 The CM Ad Changer Pro version Includes all the free version features with the addition of the following features:

+* NEW: Rotating Banner - Includes rotating banner campaigns using two methods: Fade or Slide
 * Client Plugin - Includes a client plugin which can be installed on a remote WP installation and serve campaign banners from the CM Ad Changer Server.
 Each server can serve many clients simultaneously [view image](http://ad-changer.cminds.com/wp-content/uploads/ad-changer/image8.png)
 * Statistics - Include several statistics and access log modules.
 Log can be downloaded in csv format.
 Statistics reports can be shown by month.
 Statistics also include geo location information by country name. [view image](http://ad-changer.cminds.com/wp-content/uploads/ad-changer/image6.png)
 * Restrict by Dates - Campaign can be restricted based on dates [view image](http://ad-changer.cminds.com/wp-content/uploads/ad-changer/image-a2.png)